 The Lego Movie (dir.
 Phil Lord & Christopher Miller, 2014) – Mistakenly thought to be the extraordinary MasterBuilder, an ordinary LEGO mini-figure is recruited to join a quest to stop an evil tyrant from gluing the universe together.

-Perhaps not everything is awesome, but what The Lego Movie lacks, it bricks up with great fun.
+Not everything is awesome, but what The Lego Movie lacks, it bricks up with great fun.

-With nostalgic charm and general geekdom solidarity coming into play, it is easy to see past the flaws.
+Nostalgic charm and general geekdom solidarity come into play, and it is easy to see past the flaws.
 Moreover, what can go wrong when you have the Batman taking most of the ribbing?
 And in case you’re wondering if I myself am a Lego fan: